tenacioustechie/DevMachineSetup/readme.md

 .\setup-devdrives.ps1
 ```

-If you are manually setting up dev drives then you should create these directorys on D: drive or C: drive.
+If you are manually setting up dev drives using 'Disks & Volumes' Settings app, then you should create these directorys on D: drive or C: drive.
 (I use a separate D: drive if possible or on desktop so that the OS is left alone.
 I'm unsure if it actually helps performance or not).

 - Nuget Cache directory -> mounted in D:\DevDrives\NugetCache
 - Npm Cache directory -> mounted in D:\DevDrives\NpmCache